 I strolled around the market and then tried a rubbery, cooked chicken foot.
 I gagged.

 Luckily, just a few steps outside the market, I spied a small storefront selling fresh, handmade noodles.
 I ordered a bowl of extra spicy and relished the 5-alarm lusciousness.

-Read the rest of China’s Street Food in GoNOMAD.
+Read the rest of Street Food in China in GoNOMAD.